Why GIVA?

 1-1-1 The Givingtide Framework

-Three disciplined channels of giving—Core Equity Giving (CEG), Cross-Continental Giving (CCG), and the Universal Project (U.P.)—operating within a unified structure designed for maximum leverage.
+Three disciplined channels—Core Equity Giving (CEG), Cross-Continental Giving (CCG), and the Universal Project (U.P.)—operate within a unified system to maximise leverage across every member category.

 4 Pillars of Membership